Mount Hancock - South Peak.

 Stream context

-Route water note: Yes – streams along Hancock Notch and Cedar Brook Trails during the first half of the loop; none on the ridge
+Route note: Yes – streams along Hancock Notch and Cedar Brook Trails during the first half of the loop; none on the ridge

-No Current Core Data
+Hancock Branch No Current Live Data

 USGS Historical